|

 Mount Owl's Head is off to the right.

-A stitched panoramic view of Mount Owl's Head, taken near the chapel grounds
+A stitched panoramic view of Mount Owl's Head (Walowadjo), taken near the chapel grounds

 Those two peaks are approximately 28 miles / 46.5 km away.